 The Apostle John wrote, “If we confess our sins to Him, He is faithful and just to forgive us and cleanse us from every wrong.”

-True confession not only involves repentance for our sins but a commitment to Christ not to continue in sin.
+True repentance not only involves confession of our sins but a commitment to Christ not to continue in sin.
 If we are genuinely sincere when we confess our sins, we will also become conscious of how we live and what we can do to avoid repeating the sins we have committed in the past.
-The desire to sin can be very much like a boomerang – the temptation to go back to our sins of the past comes back again and again.
+The desire to sin can be very much like a boomerang – the temptation to go back to our sins of the past again and again.

 It may be that when we confess our sins, we lack a certain sense of sincerity or genuineness.
 Perhaps there is such an attractiveness or appeal to some sins that our desire to truly repent and give them up is only half-hearted and insincere.